Dipole Calculator

 Table of contents

-How to use the dipole calculator?How is dipole antenna length calculated?Dipole FM antenna length and constructionFAQsOur dipole calculator is a simple tool that allows you to compute the length of a simple antenna — it'll also provide you with the value of the wavelength and the adjustment factor [k].
+How to use the dipole calculatorHow is dipole antenna length calculated?Dipole FM antenna length and constructionFAQsOur dipole calculator is a simple tool that allows you to compute the length of simple antennas, particularly the very efficient half-wave dipole antennas.
+It'll also provide you with your antenna's corresponding wavelength value and the option to use an adjustment factor [k] calculated using your dipole conductor's diameter.

-In the text below, we will cover the basic rules of antenna construction, how to calculate dipole antenna length, and explain how to put our wire antenna calculator to work.
+In the text below, we will cover the basic rules of antenna construction, how to calculate dipole antenna length, and how to put our wire antenna calculator to work.

 🙋 Head to our resonant frequency calculator to learn about the basics of LC circuits and the source of radiofrequency waves.

-How to use the dipole calculator?
+How to use the dipole calculator

 In order to use our antenna calculator, you'll need to know the frequency on which you want your antenna to operate.